algobulls/algobulls_help_site/docs/member/Settings/general-settings.md

 `PAN Number` - Your PAN Card number.
 This is required as per the governmental regulations for trading online.

 ![Profile](imgs/general-settings-2.png)

+`Title` - A suitable one liner description for your bio.

 `Bio` - A quick "About Me" that helps us to know more about you to interact with you suitably.
 Any links to your LinkedIn or other social media is also useful.